svn2github/dotnetzip/Readme.txt

     capability.
 Also, the J# runtime is based on the java.util.zip classes from Java v1.4, dating from 1998.
 The runtime hasn't been updated in years and still includes bugs in zip file handling.
-It lacks support for AES, for ZIP64, and Unicode, for example.
+It lacks support for AES, for ZIP64, and Unicode.
 It is not accessible from COM.
 Finally, the zip classes in the J# runtime are decidedly un-dotnet.
-There's no support for events, or enumerators to let you do things like ForEach in VB, or foreach in C#.
+There's no support for events, or enumerators to let you do things like For Each in VB, or foreach in C#.
 The interface is clunky.
-It does not feel like a .NET class library (because it isn't!)
+It does not feel like a .NET class library, because it isn't a .NET class library.
 So for all those reasons, J# isn't ideal.

   - You can also rely on P/Invoke to the shell32.dll, and the ShellClass.
-This works but isn't a very intuitive programming interface.
+This works but isn't a very intuitive or powerful programming interface.
+There are no events, so embedding it into a Winforms app with a progress bar would be difficult.
 Again it lacks an easy way to use or access many ZIP features, like encryption or ZIP64 or self-extracting archives.
+Also, the

 There are other libraries out there than do zip files for .NET.
 But